aws-samples/amazon-eks-machine-learning-with-terraform-and-kubeflow/README.md

     terraform apply -var="profile=default" -var="region=us-west-2" -var="cluster_name=my-eks-cluster"  -var="node_role_arn=" -var="nodegroup_name=" -var="subnet_ids="

+#### Attach to shared file-systems

+The infrastructure created above includes an EFS file-system, and a FSx for Lustre file-system.

+Start ```attach-pvc``` container for access to the EFS shared file-system by executing following steps:

+    cd ~/amazon-eks-machine-learning-with-terraform-and-kubeflow/eks-cluster
+    kubectl apply -f attach-pvc.yaml  -n kubeflow

+Start ```attach-pvc-fsx``` container for access to the FSx for Lustre shared file-system by executing following steps:

+    cd ~/amazon-eks-machine-learning-with-terraform-and-kubeflow/eks-cluster
+    kubectl apply -f attach-pvc-fsx.yaml  -n kubeflow

 ### Build and Upload Docker Image to Amazon EC2 Container Registry (ECR)

 Below, we will build and push all the Docker images to Amazon ECR.
 Replace ```aws-region``` below, and execute: